 This can be defined as the moment of time when the payment for a transaction is made with the help of a point of sale system.

-- For retailers dealing in apparel, they will need to upload pictures of the products in the digital catalog.
+- For retailers dealing in apparel, they will need to upload pictures of the digital catalog products.

 - For retailers dealing in electronic items, they will need to upload serial numbers into their point of sale software.

-- For retailers dealing in packaged goods, they can identify products that are going to expire anytime soon on the basis of their expiry dates.
+- For retailers dealing in packaged goods, they can identify products that will expire anytime soon based on their expiry dates.

 The examples of point of sale include Magestore, Shopkeep, Shopify, Lightspeed, Vend Pos, etc.

 Magestore is intuitive and has a user-friendly interface.
-It helps retailers in managing their inventories and speeds up the process of revenue generation by easy conversion of sales.
-Magestore point of sale is equipped with numerous payment methods like online and offline payments, partial payments, split payments, etc for enhancing the convenience of the users.
+It helps retailers manage their inventories and speeds up revenue generation by easy conversion of sales.
+Magestore point of sale is equipped with numerous payment methods like online and offline payments, partial payments, split payments, etc. to enhance the users’ convenience.

 - Return Policy: This system can even be taken into use for managing sales returns.